 It's estimated that 85% of pets have developed periodontal disease or gingivitis by age 3, making regular dental cleaning all that much more important to ensure a happy, healthy pet.

-Veterinarians recommend pet parents take their pets in for annual tooth cleaning, and routine daily tooth care at home.
+Veterinarians recommend pet parents take their pets in for annual teeth cleaning, and routine daily dental care at home.
 Some pet insurance policies include coverage for dental cleanings, so be sure to check your policy before arriving for the appointment.